nik251021/Paint/README.md

 in game.cpp, cycles and init
-in paint brush which do white colour
+in paint brush which do white colour and erase it on right button

-lastic didnt done yet
+left button of mouse - draw
+right button of mouse - erase